How To grow Winter Lettuce

 Lettuce grown during autumn and winter falls into two types.
 Late summer sown lettuce and rocket planted out late in the veg plot, which will withstand light frosts which may occur during October and November.
 Lettuce is hardier than it appears, and late sown summer lettuces will survive cold and light frosts without protection, which means it will crop throughout autumn.
 This is not strictly "winter lettuce" but lettuce sown late in the growing season.

-In the image on the left, taken in October, there is rocket and lettuce outside the cloche, and inside.
-This was seeded in late summer.
-The lettuces outside the cloche will be picked first, leaving those under the cloche for consumption in late autumn and early winter.
+I took the image in October.
+There is rocket and lettuce outside the cloche, and inside.
+I seeded it in late summer, and it germinated before temperatures dropped.
+I recommend picking the lettuces outside the cloche first, leaving those under the cloche for consumption in late autumn and early winter.

-You can also grow in the autumn and overwinter, the 'cut and crop' again type rocket, into a container which means it can be covered or moved into shelter if poor weather threatens.
+In autumn, grow the 'cut and crop' again type rocket in a container; then overwinter it, covering or moving it to shelter if poor weather threatens.
 In common with Lettuce, Rocket will also tolerate light frosts and spells of cold down to around -5degrees.

-The cold on a winter night can be off-putting when to comes to a trip to the veg plot to pick lettuce.
-Lettuce can be planted into a container near the kitchen door to save the dash out into the cold and wet.
+A cold winter's night can be off-putting for a trip to the veg plot to pick lettuce.
+You can plant lettuce in a container near the kitchen door to avoid a trip outside in the cold and wet.

 When to Germinate and plant Winter Lettuce

-Those varieties of lettuce sold as "winter" lettuce are particularly cold hardy and able to grow in low light conditions.
+There are varieties of lettuce sold as "winter" lettuce, which is particularly cold hardy and able to grow in lower light conditions.

 Sow Winter lettuce or plant out small plants directly into the veg plot in Autumn from August until around November, depending on the conditions.
 Alternatively, raise in seed trays and transplant in late autumn.
 When planting out, the small plants have to be sufficiently mature to withstand the cold weather, which is why they need to be germinated in late summer/early autumn.

-Plant Winter lettuce into a sheltered sunny area with good drainage, so the plants are not waterlogged.
-Winter lettuce can be sown from August to November, in shallow rows, and it is good so sow/or plant out fortnightly for a continuous crop.
-If cold weather is forecast, cloche the small plants.
-Winter lettuces can be grown on throughout the winter and further sowing can start again in February, under cover.
+Plant Winter lettuce in a sheltered sunny area with good drainage, so the plants are not waterlogged.
+From August to November, sow winter lettuce in shallow rows every two weeks for a continuous harvest.
+If cold weather is forecast, protect the small plants using cloches.
+You can grow winter lettuces throughout the winter, and you can start sowing again in February under cover.

 When planting a late crop of lettuce, or winter lettuce, whether from seed or as small plug plants, covering with a cloche will help raise the temperature as autumn sets in and produce stronger plants.